 Before visiting Mount Rainier National Park on a long July weekend, I hadn’t done much research.
 I didn’t know when the best time to visit was nor did I have any amazing Mt.
 Rainier tips to take with me on the trip.

-At least I was smart enough to bring a lightweight Columbia fleece that did a great job keeping me warm through three days of hiking, which was mostly concentrated on trails that were heavily packed down to muddy slush.
+At least I was smart enough to bring a lightweight Columbia fleece, Merino wool socks and Merino wool t-shirts that did a great job keeping me warm through three days of hiking, which was mostly concentrated on trails that were heavily packed down to muddy slush.

-With all that being said, when I go back to Mount Rainier National Park — which I surely will sometime in my life — I’ll return to this extraordinarily beautiful park properly prepared, packed and well-rested.
+With all that being said, when I go back to Mount Rainier National Park — which I surely will sometime in my life — to hike Skyline Trail, Tipsoo Lake, Mount Fremont Lookout Trail and all the other amazing parts of the park, I’ll return to this extraordinarily beautiful park properly prepared, packed and well-rested.

 If you want to show up to the park and hike through a few feet of snow in shorts and tennis shoes, go for it!
 You’re still gonna have a lot of fun!
 However, for all of you folks out there who like to be comfortable, you may want to take the following Mount Rainier tips and adhere to them!